Growing Up in Québec study (children born in 2020 or 2021)

 It’s a study that follows the same people over time.
 The information gathered in this way allows us to better understand changes in living situations, the development (or non-development) of certain behaviours, and the various transitions experienced.

-An interviewer from Statistique Québec will call your family to schedule an appointment for an interview at your home.
+An interviewer from Institut de la statistique du Québec will call your family to explain the study and answer your questions.
+She will also schedule an appointment to do an interview at your home at a time that is convenient for you.

 During the visit, the interviewer will complete a questionnaire with you, will do some activities with your child, and will then weigh and measure your child.